-The Forest Trust (TFT) is a non-profit organization working with global companies, NGOs and communities to transform supply chains for people and nature.
+The Earthworm Foundation (formerly known as The Forest Trust - TFT) is a non-profit organization working with global companies, NGOs and communities to transform supply chains for people and nature.

-In 2015, Lindt & Sprüngli started working with TFT (www.tft-earth.org) as external assessment partner and became officially a member of TFT in June 2016.
-At least once a year, TFT visits and evaluates each of the Lindt & Sprüngli Farming Programs for cocoa beans.
-Progress is regularly communicated on TFT’s Transparency Hub.
+In 2015, Lindt & Sprüngli started working with the Earthworm Foundation as external assessment partner and became officially a member of the organization in June 2016.
+At least once a year, Earthworm Foundation visits and evaluates each of the Lindt & Sprüngli Farming Programs for cocoa beans.
+Progress is regularly communicated on its Transparency Hub.

 The Lindt Cocoa Foundation was founded in 2013 and has the declared purpose of working to achieve social and ecological sustainability in the cultivation, production and processing of cocoa and other raw materials used in chocolate production.
 The Lindt Cocoa Foundation supplements the already existing endeavors of the Lindt & Sprüngli Group designed to improve the living and working conditions of farmers in the countries of origin of the raw materials, and co-funds certain elements within the Lindt & Sprüngli Farming Program.
 Its projects ensure that raw material procurement is done in a way which works more effectively towards sustainable agricultural development.